Superchunk: Side projects

 Mac McCaughan has recorded several albums as Portastatic.
 Initially a solo project, Portastatic has evolved into a full band, which currently includes Superchunk's Jim Wilbur as a member.

 Jim Wilbur, a graduate of Fairfield University, in Fairfield, Connecticut, has recorded a number of singles and an album as Humidifier.
 The album Nothing Changes was released on Link Records in 1996.
 Humidifier also includes John King from another Merge Records band, Spent.

 In addition to his work on The Best Show with Tom Scharpling, Jon Wurster joined the group the Mountain Goats in 2007, playing drums on the last leg of the Get Lonely tour.
-He has remained a member ever since.
+Wurster also began performing and recording on drums with Bob Mould in 2008.
+He remained a member of Superchunk until 2023.